End of Financial Year Checklist

 Getting the financial affairs of your business in order as we head towards 30 June is critical.
 Have you:

-- Have you registered all security interests on the Personal Property Security Register (PPSR)?
+- registered all security interests on the Personal Property Security Register (PPSR);

-- Have you registered all your security interests on the PPSR correctly or asked Coleman Greig to review these registrations to ensure they have been correctly registered?
+- registered all your security interests on the PPSR correctly or asked Coleman Greig to review these registrations to ensure they have been correctly registered?

 Agreements, Contracts and Other Key Documentation